College & Career Readiness Radio

 A podcast about all things career and college readiness.
 Brought to you by MaiaLearning.

-Our guest for this episode of College & Career Readiness Radio is Dan Gonzalez from District C.
+The guest for this episode of College & Career Readiness Radio is Jason Van Nus, Youth Apprenticeship Program Director and Talent Pipeline Specialist.

-If you want to learn more about supporting internships and other work-based learning experiences, book a time to see a demo of the MaiaLearning.
+If you want to learn more about supporting internships, work-based learning experiences, and other ways to help students build their network, book a time to see a demo of the MaiaLearning.

 If you want to talk to the host of the show about college and career readiness, book a time to meet.